geoffrowland/OS-First-Dorset-1/README.md

 # OS-First-Dorset-1

-Educational use Only.
-Not for Commercial, Planning or Navigational use.
+Educational Use Only.
+Not for Commercial, Planning or Navigational Use.

 Demo: https://geoffrowland.github.io/OS-First-Dorset-1/